Skip to content

 Authentication Requirements

-• OAuth credentials (SFCC_CLIENT_ID, SFCC_CLIENT_SECRET) — for running the system job
+• OAuth credentials (SFCC_CLIENT_ID, SFCC_CLIENT_SECRET) — for running the system job via OCAPI

-• WebDAV credentials (SFCC_USERNAME, SFCC_PASSWORD) — for uploading the CAP zip
+• WebDAV credentials (SFCC_USERNAME, SFCC_PASSWORD) — for uploading the CAP zip (there is no SCAPI substitute for the WebDAV upload)

 bash

-export SFCC_HOSTNAME=my-instance.commercecloud.salesforce.com
+export SFCC_SERVER=my-instance.commercecloud.salesforce.com

 export SFCC_CLIENT_ID=your-client-id